hannahreilly/Project-4/README.md

 ## This is a website for adoption.
 The user will be able to create an account, login, browse dogs, select favorites, and submit an application.
 Post MVP: create a matching feature that matches you to dogs that fit your preferences

+## Goals for this project are to get more comfortable with building out back end

 ## https://www.petfinder.com/developers/api-docs

 https://imgur.com/a/d2h7RBJ